dlblom/PromisesMiniChallenge/README.md

 1. Advanced Promises/ Batch Promise methods set

-- batch promise methods (.allSettled .any .race)
+- batch promise methods (.allSettled, .any, .race)
 - range of different promise objects built out, and then different combinations of them in arrays --> goal is to establish which of the batch methods need to be used on each array to get the target output

 2. Real World Front End Examples with Fetch / Axios